Chapter 6 of the Pollinating Change audio book

-As part of the weekly free release of the audio book, we’re pleased to give you Chapter 2.
+As part of the free samples of the audio book, we’re pleased to give you Chapter 2.

 I was delighted to be able to interview one of the brand new stockists of Fit Pit on just their fourth day open.
 Zero Waste Larder in Worthing is run by Jean and exists to give locals a way to get their goods without plastic or excessive packaging.